Campus Deadline: March 1, 2023

 For official information on the Gilman Scholarship, which supersedes any information provided here, please visit their website.

-National Deadline: March
+National Deadline: January/March

-In addition to the traditional study award, Gilman-McCain, named after the late senator John S. McCain from Arizona, provides awards of $5,000 for child dependents of active duty service members to study or intern abroad on credit-bearing programs.
+Gilman-McCain, named after the late senator John S. McCain from Arizona, provides awards of $5,000 for child dependents of active duty service members to study or intern abroad on credit-bearing programs.

 Open to child dependents of active duty service members who receive any type of Title IV federal financial aid, including Federal loans, during the time of application or provide proof that they will be receiving Title IV federal financial aid during their study abroad program or internship.